Manasi0804/secure-file-sharing/README.md

 A secure file-sharing backend system built using **FastAPI** and **MongoDB**, with role-based authentication, file uploads, and secure download links.

 ---
+## 🧪 API Testing

+A complete Postman collection is included:

+📄 `secure-file-sharing.postman_collection.json`

+You can import it into Postman to test all key endpoints: signup, login, upload, and secure download.

 ## ✅ Features